MKesenheimer/fault-injection-library/docs/genetic.md

 =1)
 ```

-In the while-loop after the experiment was performed, the best performing bins can be monitored from time to time.
+In the while-loop before the experiment is performed, the best performing bins can be monitored from time to time.
+The next parameter set is pulled with the command `opt.step()`.
 Also the glitch outcome must be classified and fed into the genetic algorithm again.
 ```python
 # get the next parameter set
 delay, t1, length = opt.step()